lingtalfi/jVideoPlayer/README.md

                               it's going to be wrong (by conception) at some point in the future:
                               todo: change that conception so that subtitles could be attached on a per video basis, rather than just on the main video

+### plugin.inactivity

+- triggered:

+     - inactivityOn: indicate that the gui is inactive
+     - inactivityOff: indicate that the gui is active

+- listened to:

+     - inactivityOn: by default, add the inactivity css class to the host
+     - inactivityOff: by default, remove the inactivity css class from the host

 Knowing the why is important, especially if you build your own plugins, because then you know